March 9, 2011

 The lady that teaches Seminary here has been gone for a week, so she asked me if I’d teach for her.
 It has been really fun.
 We meet at the church at 7:00 a.m., and they are studying the Doctrine and Covenants.
 We just taught sections 106-107 this week on the priesthood, and will teaching 108-109 tomorrow, which is the dedication of the Kirtland temple.
 We have had four students, but the girl left today to go to visit in Utah, so we’ll be down to three.
 One of the boys grandmother died yesterday, so he’ll be gone the rest of the week, so now two.
 And they usually get there about 7:20-7:30, have to be done by 8:00 for school, so it doesn’t leave a lot of time for gospel study!
 Of course we have to be there on time just in case someone comes on time, so we are getting a lot of good gospel study time in while we are waiting.
 It has given us a good chance to get to know the high school age kids, though.
 They are really fun, and since they are the only LDS kids in the high school, they are strong and know the gospel well.
 The two that came today are both too young to drive, so they have to wait till Bro. or Sis.
 Ramirez can bring them.
 They live fairly close together, and Chris’s mom isn’t very active.

 Last weekend was the Sourdough Rendezvous, kind of a Mt.
 Man affair.
 It was bitter cold, but didn’t seem to make a lot of difference in attendance.
 It lasted three days, and we went to part of it on Friday like I mentioned above.
-It warmed up to -15 with a 25 mph wind, which took the wind-chill down to between -30 clip_image008to -50.
+It warmed up to -15 with a 25 mph wind, which took the wind-chill down to between -30 to -50.
 They had dog pulls, log-throwing competition, ice sculptures, junior and senior king and queen competitions, lots of stuff.
 One of the members who just joined the church from our branch participated in the “flour-packing” competition where they pile bags of flour on your back and see how far you can carry how much.
 He had 607 pounds on his back and carried it about 20’ when the wind caught him and blew him down.
 He took third place.
 The winners carried 730 lbs, one for 35’, the other for 20’ to take first and second.
 The people carrying aren’t all that big, but they’re sure tough!
 Russell, our member, is only about 5’8”, and probably weights about 200 lbs.
 He is full-blooded First Nation (Indian), and doesn’t look that strong, but he really is.
 He grew up in this area, and is a total outdoor survivalist.
 It’s not uncommon for him to spend most of a winter in the bush with nothing but his rifle and a knife.
 He builds and lives in brush and snow shelters, and lives off the caribou and moose that he shoots.
 Not much problem with spoilage at -50, and he loves the solitude.
 His wife also likes the outdoor, but with 5 kids she doesn’t like the outdoor camping quite as much.
 They are really a fun family, he and his wife got baptized the week we came to Whitehorse, the next week he was ordained a Priest, and the next weekend he baptized his 11-year old daughter.
 He has two more kids that are taking the lessons, we are hoping they get baptized pretty soon.

 We are teaching a family named Brackenberry, a man and his common-law wife.
 We are only on the second discussion, will cover the gospel this Saturday when we meet with them.
 Will challenge them to get married, give up tobacco, coffee, and alcohol and see what comes of it.
 They have been to church with us three times, and seem quite receptive when we teach them.
 We have mentioned the word of wisdom when teaching them, and he says it will be a challenge, but he thinks they can do it.
 It’s been interesting.
 We are also teaching a young family, the Walls, that the husband is Mennonite and the wife is Catholic.
 Other missionaries have worked with them quite a bit, but they aren’t progressing very quickly.
 They like to take things very methodically, we’re hoping to strike a chord of interest somewhere.
 We had quite a long discussion last week on why Nephi is teaching in past tense about the baptism of the Savior in chapter 31 when the birth of the Savior is still 500 years in the future.
 It was an interesting discussion explaining why Nephi was quoting Isaiah, who was speaking of the latter days, and that Nephi was speaking to US, not to the people of his time, and he knew that by our standards, the birth of the Savior was 2000 years in the past.
 Next week we’re going to talk them about eternal marriage.